RunLittleTurtle/the-brain-ai-scraper-2/System_docs_for_LLM_assistant/User/[module]cli_user_terminal_flow.md

 ❌ Error: Selector '.prcIsum' not found on page
 This often happens when sites change their layout or use dynamic content.

-💡 Diagnostic from scrape_analyzer:
+💡 Diagnostic from evaluator:
   - Error type: Selector not found
   - Common causes: Site layout change, A/B testing, region-specific variant
   - Knowledge base entries: 3 similar issues found for eBay

 💡 Available actions:
-  1. analyze - Use scrape_analyzer to analyze page structure and find selectors
+  1. analyze - Use evaluator to analyze page structure and find selectors
   2. retry - Retry with different selector
   3. browser - Try a different browser tool
   4. abort - Cancel this scrape